 - Optional garnishes: additional cheese; cilantro; lime wedges; chopped avocado or guacamole; sour cream or Greek yogurt

-The brand of mango salsa I used was Mrs. Renfro’s.
+- Mango salsa is available at most larger grocery stores.
+I typically use Mrs. Renfro’s brand.
 My friend who inspired this recipe raves about a peach mango salsa by Desert Pepper Trading Company.
 Both are medium hot.